Underdog promo code CBSSPORTS2: Play $5, get $75 offer for NFL divisional round, more

 Best NFL Underdog Fantasy picks for NFL divisional round

-Walker has caught three or more passes in two of the past three games, and in five of the last eight.
-In the 13-3 win at San Francisco on Jan.
-3, he caught four passes for 36 yards.
-Combine picks for a parlay on Underdog Fantasy for a potential payout of 6.11x.
+Williams has thrown for two or more touchdowns in each of his last six games.
+The SportsLine model projects 1.6 touchdowns, giving this a 3 out of 5 rating.
+Combine picks for a parlay on Underdog Fantasy for a potential payout of 7.5x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.